gustavoM32/ObjetivosCLI/README.md

 ### Goal

-A Goal represents something to be done in the long-term.
+A Goal represents something to be done in the long term.

 It has the following attributes: